vedatunlu/php-fpm-image/README.md

 ### 2. Add configs and copy your project to the container that will be created

 Place your configuration files to your project.
-As an example I placed my own configuration files inside "./deploy" folder.
+For example I placed my own configuration files inside "./deploy" folder.

 Copy your configuration files to the inside of the container that will be created after running Dockerfile.